demassimo/rust-control-panel/FILES.md

 ## Repository root
 - `README.md` – Linux-focused installation and configuration guide for the bundled backend and static frontend.
 - `LICENSE` – MIT license for the open-source release of the project.
-- `docker-compose.yml` – Example container composition for launching the backend, Discord bot service, and SQLite database.
+- `docker-compose.yml` – Example container composition for launching the backend API, Discord bot worker, and static frontend (sharing the same SQLite volume).
 - `deploy/` – Production deployment snippets, including sample **nginx** and **systemd** configurations used by the install scripts.
 - `backend/` – Express/Socket.IO backend server, database adapters, and optional Discord bot service implemented in Node.js.
 - `frontend/` – Static assets served to browsers, including the HTML shell, compiled JavaScript bundle, and module loaders for dashboard widgets.